shaikimran44/Blockchain/README.md

-Rules: Include only records where the capacity is greater than 3000.Schema:
+Rules: Include only records where the capacity is greater than 3000.Schema:the table contains primary key warehouse_id INT, warehouse_name varchar(50),location varchar(50) ,capacity INT